PrincetonUniversity/c19datacollective/content/criteria/data-essay.md

 ## Collection & Creation Methodology

-This section should describe the choices that structured the creation of the data set, explain any categorical variables (if you have them), and discuss the labor and technology that went into data collection and creation.
+This section should describe the choices that structured the creation of the dataset, explain any categorical variables (if you have them), and discuss the labor and technology that went into data collection and creation.
 Please avoid passive voice.

 How did you acquire or create the data?
 If you acquired it, were there licenses and MOUs, institutional subscriptions or purchase agreements?
 Who paid for it or facilitated the transactions?
 If you created it, how?
 What mechanisms or procedures did you use to collect it (e.g. hardware apparatus, human curation, software, API)?